datadesk/jquery-geocodify/docs/_build/html/_sources/howitworks.txt

     A function for filtering results before they appear in the dropdown.
 Optional.
 Null by default.

-.. attribute:: initialText

-    Sets a default string to appear when the box loads.
-Optional.
-Blank by default.

 .. attribute:: minimumCharacters

     Sets the number of characters that must be entered before the geocoder starts to automatically run.
 Optional.
 The default is five.